rediaas/beacon-bacon-ios/README.md

 ## GET STARTED

-1. Request an API Key from https://beaconbacon.nosuchagency.com <br>(Read how to get setup Places / Points of Interest / Beacons etc. [here](https://github.com/nosuchagency/beacon-bacon))
+1. Setup your own BeaconBacon Server and get an API Key<br>(Read how to setup Places / Points of Interest / Beacons etc. [here](https://github.com/nosuchagency/beacon-bacon))
-2. BBConfig.h -> BB_API_KEY -> Insert your API Key
+2. Import the beacon-bacon-ios lib into your project (Objective-C) [beacon-bacon-lib-ios](https://github.com/mustachedk/beacon-bacon-ios/tree/master/beacon-bacon-lib-ios)
-3. Import the lib into your project (Objective-C) [beacon-bacon-lib-ios](https://github.com/mustachedk/beacon-bacon-ios/tree/master/beacon-bacon-lib-ios)
+3. Import CoreLocation.framework into Linked Frameworks and Libraries
-4. Import CoreLocation.framework into Linked Frameworks and Libraries
+4. Follow the instructions below to get started!

 You are now able to use the lib.
 You can either use your own integration with API using element from the [./core](https://github.com/mustachedk/beacon-bacon-ios/tree/master/beacon-bacon-lib-ios/core) folder.